 Power Vinyasa Yoga is a fluid and dynamic form of Yoga.
-The positions (Asana) are harmoniously linked to each movement coordinated with the breath: it generates purifying and detoxifying heat for the body and develops strength, power, resistance, flexibility, attention, concentration, balance, grace, but above all practicing learning to love and accept their own body as it is and to have confidence in oneself.
+The positions (Asana) are harmoniously linked to each movement coordinated with the breath: it generates purifying and detoxifying heat for the body and develops strength, power, resistance, flexibility, attention, concentration, balance, and grace, but above all practicing learning to love and accept their own body as it is and to have confidence in oneself.

 1 FREE TRIAL (residents only)

-In this class you will spend most of the time on the floor, using as many props needed to create as little effort while holding poses.
+In this class you will spend most of the time on the floor, using as many props as needed to create as little effort while holding poses.
 Poses are held for 2-5 minutes allowing joints and fascia to release.
 This class will complement your Vinyasa practice and will open and release areas in need of more stretching.

-Develop a strong core, flat abdominals and a strong back.
+Develop a strong core, flat abdominals, and a strong back.
 Gain long, lean muscles and flexibility.
 Pilates exercises train several muscle groups at once in smooth, continuous movements.
-By developing proper technique, you can re-train your body to move in safer, more efficient patterns of motion – invaluable for injury recovery, sports performance, good posture and optimal health.
+By developing proper technique, you can re-train your body to move in safer, more efficient patterns of motion – invaluable for injury recovery, sports performance, good posture, and optimal health.

 YIN YANG YOGA

-Yin Yang Yoga is the more traditional Hatha or Ashtanga based asana practice that develops muscular strength, stamina, and flexibility.
+Yin Yang Yoga is the more traditional Hatha or Ashtanga-based asana practice that develops muscular strength, stamina, and flexibility.
 Yin/Yang yoga balances the newly developed Yin yoga practice for the first half of the class with traditional Yang yoga ( more dynamic ) practices for the second half of the class.